10 Tips to Protect Yourself from Unhealthy Air

 The American Lung Association encourages everyone to get involved in the fight for cleaner, healthier air.
 Here are some simple, effective tips for protecting you and your family from the dangers of air pollution:

 - Check daily air pollution forecasts in your area.
 The color-coded forecasts can let you know when the air is unhealthy in your community.
 Sources include local radio and TV weather reports, newspapers and online at airnow.gov.

 - Avoid exercising outdoors when pollution levels are high.
 When the air is bad, walk indoors in a shopping mall or gym or use an exercise machine.
 Limit the amount of time your child spends playing outdoors if the air quality is unhealthy.

 - Always avoid exercising near high-traffic areas.
-Even when air quality forecasts are green, the vehicles on busy highways can create high pollution levels up to one-third mile away.
+Even when air quality forecasts are green, the vehicles on busy highways can create high pollution levels up to one-third a mile away.

 - Use less energy in your home.
 Generating electricity and other sources of energy creates air pollution.
 By reducing energy use, you can help improve air quality, curb greenhouse gas emissions, encourage energy independence and save money!
 Check out the U.S. Environmental Protection Agency's easy tips for conserving energy at home.